Hide upcoming questions using Branching and calculations

 To hide the follow-up statement, I have to add Logic for each choice.
 Click the Logic panel, select Simple and click Branching and calculations.
 Add Logic like in the screenshot below:

 Note!
-This workaround isn’t possible with Payment and Statement questions, Logic can’t be used with them.
+This workaround isn’t possible with Matrix, Payment, Phone Number and Statement questions, Logic can’t be used with them.

 Make sure to use or, not and in your Logic.

 You can also use Logic to prevent respondents from seeing the next question before they answer a Short Text or Long Text question.
 To do this, set up a logical rule that says that the answer to the text question can't be blank (in other words, the answer "is not equal to" a blank space), or the respondent won't be able to move on to the next question:

 If you use this trick, make sure to add a value to the In ALL other cases jump to term, so that your typeform knows where to send respondents who leave a blank answer to the question.